rnair7163/Fetch-Analytics-Engineer-Take-Home/README.md

 - There are lot of nulls in the 'brandCode' columnof brands dataset.
 This will hinder queries when joining these 2 datasets are needed.

 ## Task 4 - Write a short email or Slack message to the business stakeholder
+Here is the [PDF file](https://github.com/rnair7163/Fetch-Analytics-Engineer-Take-Home/blob/main/Email_To_Stakeholder.pdf) with the email written to the stakeholder.
+In this, I added the inconsistencies I found in the dataset while performing data quality analysis and building out the new relational model.